 If you have an old unactivated SIM card and wish to check that it is suitable for a SIM Swap, simply pop the SIM into your handset, All suitable unactivated SIM's will show a giffgaff / O2 signal, next dial *100# and it should return a "non active" status message.
 If any other message is shown then the SIM is not suitable for a SIM Swap.
 Please order a new SIM here and on receipt of your new SIM continue the process below.

 Back-up any contacts, texts and other data saved on your current SIM to your phone memory or PC, as this cannot be transferred through SIM Swap.

 Go to the Replace your SIM section of My giffgaff and click on 'Activate your SIM'.

 If you have an active PAC code on your account then the link above will not work for you.
 Instead follow this link to cancel the PAC code and proceed from the point above.

-If you have lost the plastic card on which the activation code was printed then simply click 'Can't find your activation code?' and enter the 13 or 19 digit SIM Serial Number instead.
+If you have lost the plastic card on which the activation code was printed then simply enter the 13, 16 or 19 digit SIM serial number instead.

-If you don't match these two conditions, you should order a replacement SIM through the Lost & Stolen procedure.
-As soon as you have ordered a replacement SIM, you will not be able to perform a SIM Swap.
+Note: As soon as you have ordered a replacement SIM you will not be able to perform a SIM Swap.